Cashing Out a 401k to Invest in Real Estate

 The IRS does allow a few exceptions to get at old or inactive 401k or IRAs before 59 ½ without a penalty.
 These include:

-Sometimes (rule of 50 and 55), you want to leave the money in a 401k or 403b, but most of the time, you want to roll out the money into an IRA, so there is more flexibility.
+Sometimes (rule of 50 and 55), you want to leave the money in a 401k or 403b, but most of the time, you want to roll it out into an IRA, so there is more flexibility.

-I don’t need to tell the real estate investor about self-directed IRAs and 401ks or QRPs, but what are the options to get a CURRENT 401k retirement plan funds?
+I don’t need to tell the real estate investor about self-directed IRAs, 401ks, or QRPs, but what are the options for getting current 401k retirement plan funds?
 There are hardship withdrawals and 401k loans.
 Details for these withdrawals are in the summary plan description.

 How about this—a new way to get at current or active 401k plans so you can invest in real estate?
 Have you heard of the QDRO?